Patoreek/asset-finance-specialists-frontend/README.md

 ## Environment Variables

 This project uses environment variables for configuration, particularly for the `apiClient`.
-Ensure you have a `.env` file at the root of your project with necessary variables like:
+Ensure you have a `.env` file at the root of your project with necessary variables.

 ## Branches